-The Quaker Articles of Incorporation provide that our Board of Directors is divided into three classes, each consisting, as nearly as possible, of one-third of the total number of directors.
+The Quaker Articles of Incorporation provide that our Board of Directors is divided into three classes, each consisting, as nearly as possible, of onethird of the total number of directors.
 The shareholders elect the members of one of the three classes each year to serve for a term of three years.
 Directors elected to fill vacancies and newly created directorships serve for the balance of the term of the class to which they are elected.
-Presently, there are nine directors, including three Class I directors, three Class II directors and three Class III directors.
-At the meeting, three Class II directors are to be elected with each member to serve a three-year term expiring in 2015 or until his successor is duly elected and qualified.
+Presently, there are ten directors, including three Class I directors, three Class II directors and four Class III directors.
+On January 30, 2013, the Board increased the number of directors from nine to ten and elected Mark A. Douglas as a Class III director to fill the newly created position to serve as such until the 2013 annual meeting of shareholders.
+Mr. Douglas has also been nominated as a Class III director along with the other two incumbent directors.
+Dr. Edwin J. Delattre, currently a Class III director, has decided to retire at the end of his current term and will not stand for reelection at the 2013 annual meeting of shareholders.
+Effective with the annual meeting of shareholders, the Board also approved that the composition of the Board will be decreased by one and be fixed at nine directors.
+At the meeting, three Class III directors are to be elected with each member to serve a three-year term expiring in 2016 and until his or her successor is duly elected and qualified.